codacy/codacy-eslint/docs/description/ember_no-classic-components.md

 # no-classic-components

-:car: The `"extends": "plugin:ember/octane"` property in a configuration file enables this rule.
+:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

 This rule aims to enforce Glimmer components instead of classic ones.
 We should migrate to Glimmer components because they have few advantages: